rusticstuff/simdutf8/README.md

 ### X86
 The fastest implementation is usually selected at runtime using the `std::is_x86_feature_detected!` macro.
-The AVX 512 implementation is however only selected if the CPU support the VBMI2 features to avoid throttling happening with CPUs before Intels Ice Lake microarchitecture.
+The AVX 512 implementation requires Rust 1.89 or late and is only selected if the CPU support the VBMI2 features to avoid throttling happening with CPUs before Intels Ice Lake microarchitecture.

 If you compile with `RUSTFLAGS="-C target-cpu=native"` on a recent x86-64 machine whichs support AVX 512 with Rust 1.89 or later, the AVX 512 implementation is selected at compile-time and runtime selection is disabled.